SAP-archive/fundamental-vue/README.md

 </style>
 ```

-You can now use the [Playground](https://dist-4d2gqwr8y.now.sh/#/start) to browse the components currently available with Fundamental Vue and use them in your project.
+You can now use the [Playground](https://dist-4d2gqwr8y.now.sh/#/start) to browse the components currently available with Fundamental Vue.

-To use a Fundamental Vue component, paste the desired code snippet and configure as necessarry:
+To use a Fundamental Vue component, paste the desired code snippet from the Playground and configure it as necessarry:

 ```
 ...